Dropkick Murphys: Support for veterans, deceased soldiers and others

-Charity
+Charity work

 In 2009, Ken Casey founded the charity organization, the Claddagh Fund which supports community-based non-profits with a focus on children and veterans organizations and programs that support alcohol and drug rehabilitation in cities across the country and around the world.
-In 2011, the band donated $1 from every ticket sold on their nine date Sham Rock-N-Roll Festival to the Claddagh Fund. $1 from every ticket sold at the show of September 11 in Altamont, New York, on that tour was donated to various 9/11 charities.
+In 2011, the band donated $1 from every ticket sold on their nine-date Sham Rock-N-Roll Festival to the Claddagh Fund.
+A dollar from every ticket sold at the show of September 11 in Altamont, New York on the tour was donated to various 9/11 charities.

-Following the aftermath of the Boston Marathon bombing, the Dropkick Murphys created a special "For Boston" T-shirt they sold through their website with all donations going to the victims.
+After the aftermath of the Boston Marathon bombing, the Dropkick Murphys created a special "For Boston" T-shirt they sold through their website with all donations going to the victims.
 The donations reached $65,000 in less than 15 hours and totaled over $100,000.
-The band also will donate all money from sales from a special three song charity EP titled Rose Tattoo: For Boston Charity EP through iTunes featuring a re-recorded version of their song, "Rose Tattoo" with guest vocals by Bruce Springsteen.
+The band donated all money from sales from a special three song charity EP titled Rose Tattoo: For Boston Charity EP through iTunes featuring a re-recorded version of their song, "Rose Tattoo" with guest vocals by Bruce Springsteen.
 Springsteen contacted the band following the tragic events asking if there was anything he could do to help.
 The band also played benefit shows where all money was donated to the victims including the four who lost their lives.

 In December 2015, the band announced they were teaming up with the Pablove Foundation, a group which invests in underfunded, cutting-edge pediatric cancer research, inspires cancer families through education, and improves the lives of children living with cancer through the arts.
 The band released an exclusive T-shirt which was available for only four days with 100% of the proceeds donated to the Pablove Foundation.

-In January 2018, the band teamed up with Devin McCourty of the New England Patriots on a raffle raising money for the Dropkick Murphys' Claddagh Fund and McCourty's Embrace the Kids Foundation.
-The grand prize includes a trip and tickets to Super Bowl LII.
+In January 2018, the band teamed up with Devin McCourty of the New England Patriots for a raffle raising money for the Dropkick Murphys' Claddagh Fund and McCourty's Embrace the Kids Foundation.
+The grand prize included a trip and tickets to Super Bowl LII.